OpenVoiceOS/ovos-docker/README.md

 A quick check to see if PulseAudio is running fine anf if the user has access is to run `pactl info`, the command should return information without any error or connection refused.

+Remember to check the permissions of `~/.config/pulse` and `/run/user/1000`directories as well, they should belong to the user running the stack, not `root`.

 ## How to build these images

 The `base` image is the main image for the other images, for example the `messagebus` image requires the `base` image to be build.
 The `sound-base` image is based on the `base` image as well but it's role is dedicated to images that requires sound capabilities such as `audio`, `listener`, `phal`, *etc...*